andrewcooke/choochoo/README.md

 Support libraries include FIT file parsing, spatial R-Trees, and reading elevation data from SRTM files.

+The "diary" view, where the user enters data, is itself generated from the database.
+So the fields displayed (and the statistics collected) can be customized.
+This configuration can include "schedules" which control when information is displayed (eg: weekdays only; every other day; second Sunday in the month).

+The combination of customizable diary fields and scheduling allows training plans to be entered and displayed.

+Customization (fields, training plans, etc) must be done via Python or SQL.
+There is no graphical user interface for configuration.
+This presents a steep learning curve but is ultimately very flexible - "any" training plan can be accommodated.
+Python code for generating example plans is included (see package `ch2.config.plan`).

 Currently the program is single-user (ie the data in the database are not grouped by user).
 Multiple users can co-exist using separate